Impress your parents this Parents’ Weekend by taking them to the best eats in Tallahassee.

 Em’s Fav: Enchiladas rojas with chicken and a mojito.

 Last, but definitely not least, is Backwoods Crossing, a gourmet restaurant serving fresh farm-to-table goodness.
 It’s the priciest restaurant on this list, but it is worth every penny!
-The owners of Backwoods Crossing grown their own produce on their farm as well as sourcing their ingredients locally.
+The owners of Backwoods Crossing grow their own produce on their farm as well as source their ingredients locally.
 Their menu is full of fresh vegetables, fruits, meats, and seafood options.
 Backwoods Crossing dishes are exquisite, original, and progressive.
 If you are looking to dazzle your parents and get a good meal, Backwoods Crossing is the place to be!
 It is outside of Capital Circle and resides in a quieter part of Tallahassee.
 Check out their website!
 You can see cute pictures of their farm, hens, and their garden cat, Athena.

 Em’s Fav: Any of their seafood options – it’s all amazing!
 And their sweet potato mash.

 I hope one of these restaurants is a perfect fit for you and your family!
 When you’re eating lunch or dinner, remember the real adventure isn’t the food you’re eating, but rather the people you’re with.
 Savor time with your loved ones like the best dessert!